Agent Onboarding

 The first steps workflow

-Every context file begins with the same ordered workflow:
+The context file begins with the same ordered workflow:

-- Call
+- Run

-sitemd_status— understand the project state (page count, auth, deploy config, available actions) - List pages by reading the
+sitemd status— understand the project state (page count, auth, deploy config, available actions) - List pages by reading the

-sitemd_content_validate— check the result against quality rules
+sitemd validate— check the result against quality rules

-Syntax reference in MCP
+Syntax reference

 | Field | Purpose |